 - have excellent vision for detecting their prey during the day time (diurnal).

 - possess strong grasping feet, sharp talons and hooked beaks made for tearing flesh

 Bobbi the American Kestrel

 Our female American Kestrel, Bobbi, came to Blandford in 2006.
 She had flown into a window and permanently damaged her left wing.
 She would not be able to hunt for food or escape predators in the wild.

-The American Kestrel eats large insects, mice, small birds, and amphibians.
+American Kestrels eats large insects, mice, small birds, and amphibians.

-The American Kestrel can live in a wide variety of habitats as long as there are open areas nearby for hunting.
+American Kestrels can live in a wide variety of habitats as long as there are open areas nearby for hunting.